The Dwarf Korean Lilac – Syringa meyeri – a hardy flowering deciduous shrub adding grace, fragrance and beauty to a garden.

 Though dwarf Korean lilac shrub can grow to be a little over six feet, their growth is slow.
 They remain under four feet tall with an attractive mounded shape for several years.
 They make an excellent small-space choice for a period of time.
 Pruning helps control growth. [source]

 Foliage: Pointy leaves transition from burgundy in spring to dark green foliage in summer to yellow fall color.

-Dwarf Korean Lilac Care Requirements: Full sun (minimum 6 hours daily), keep soil on the medium to dry side, very-low maintenance, pruning is optional.
+Dwarf Korean Lilac Care Requirements: Full sun (minimum 6 hours per day), keep soil on the medium to dry side, low maintenance, pruning is optional.
 If deadheading prune after first bloom to encourage more blooms.
 Pruning at the end of the blooming season (April to May) supports more blossoms in the coming year.

 Miscellaneous: Miniature Lilac Bush is a set-it-and-forget-it shrub, drought tolerant, deer and pest resistant and useful for areas where erosion is a problem.
 It is great for attracting butterflies and hummingbirds.
 Rabbits may nibble your plants, so rabbit fencing is recommended. [source]